 Globalization is essentially the means by which individuals, governments, companies, and countries interact with and affect one another, with the goal of helping to build strong alliances that mutually benefit one another.
-Globalization is accomplished through the use of technology, as well as trades and investments made internationally.
-The process can and does affect how different countries and regions develop and progress economically, how political systems are shaped, as well as on the environment and culture of societies around the world.
+Globalization is accomplished through the use of technology, as well as through trades and investments made internationally.
+The process can and does affect how different countries and regions develop and progress economically, how political systems are shaped, and how the environment and cultures of societies around the world are impacted.

 The Current Wave